Luizon/treed-todo-list/README.md

         [ ] Basic test cases
         [ ] User reviews
 ```
-The list above would like this:
+The list above would look like this:

 ![Example list](assets/example_list.png)

----
+## License

-This project is a classic example of a TODO list, designed to be simple, fast, and free of external dependencies.
+This project is licensed under the [MIT License](LICENSE.txt).